steffen-liersch/Liersch.Json/README.md

 SLJsonNode
 ----------

 The parser result is an instance of SLJsonNode.
 It can be used to analyze the parsed JSON expression.
 SLJsonNode implements IEnumerable.
 For arrays and objects all sub nodes are enumerated.
 In addition there is a property Names.
-It can be used for objects to enumerate the sub property names.
+It can be used for objects to enumerate the property names.

 ```cs
 public static void RunExample2()